dani2442/Vector/README.md

-# Vector

-# Vector template operator overloading
+# Vector  -  template operator overloading

 This library includes all necessary methods to opperate with two dimensional matrix

 ## Getting Started

-YOU CAN CONTRIBUTE AND IMPROVE
+YOU CAN CONTRIBUTE AND IMPROVE THE LIBRARY

 ### Prerequisites